iamkirankumaryadav/GenAI/Glossary.md

 - Example: GenAI agents can plan a trip, find hotels, and flights, research activities, and make reservations.
 - GenAI agents can be a powerful tool for boosting productivity and streamlining workflows.

+### **Annotation**
+- The process of labelling or tagging data.
+Used to train and fine-tune AI models.
+- Text: POS Tagging, Sentiment Analysis | Image: Caption or labels | Audio: Transcripts or Lyrics.
+- Annotation helps data to learn and understand the pattern, context, and meaning of data it is meant to interpret or generate.

 ### **Artificial General Intelligence (AGI)**
 - A hypothetical type of AI that would be much more powerful than we have today.
 - Human-like intelligence: Learning, complex problem-solving, reasoning, and adapting to new situations.